Anmol-Middha/WPA/README.md

 # WPA
-A web application to analyse the population of world from 1960 to 2017
+A web application to analyse the population of world from 1960 to 2017 and predict the future population